sineemore/sxinit/README.md

 	 which can be checked for security flaws, with sametime known vulnerabilities of the xserver.

-	 All arguments submitted to sxinit are now submitted to xinit.
+	 All arguments submitted to sxinit are submitted to xinit.

 	 The suid rights of sxinit are droppped, as soon the xserver runs.

-	 (todo) When there's no /home/user/.xinitrc file present, or the script exits with an error (>0), the default /etc/X11/xinitrc script is executed.
+	 (todo) When there's no /home/user/.xinitrc file present, or the script exits with a value > 0 , the default /etc/X11/xinitrc script is executed.

 	 Wrote the configuration file to (optionally) compile sxinit with the devel branch of